-This metric saw the Panga's lowest score.
-The single midline zipper makes packing awkward.
-The zippered opening doesn't completely expose the inside of the bag, and thus things have to be slipped in and out.
-This also makes finding the internal contents a bit difficult.
-Since you can't visualize the entire inside compartment, you have to stick your hand inside and rummage around until you find whatever you are looking for.
-Fortunately, two mesh zippered pockets are located inside the main body which are perfect for car keys and other small items.
+A single midline zipper makes packing this bag a bit awkward.
+The zippered opening doesn't completely expose the inside of the bag, and thus things sometimes have to be pulled in and out to get to what you need.
+Or, since you can't visualize the entire inside compartment, you have to stick your hand inside and rummage around until you find whatever you are looking for.
+Fortunately, two zippered mesh pockets are located inside the main body, which are helpful for car keys and other small items.

-Once again, the Panga took home top marks in this category.
+Once again, we're pretty huge of the Panga.
 Its most unique feature is the Hydrolock zipper.
 This heavy-duty zipper is easy to open and close and works remarkably well to seal out water.
-The zipper locks into place when it is closed which makes it easy to confirm that it has been completely sealed.
+The zipper locks into place when it is closed, which makes it easy to confirm that it has been completely sealed.

-With six nylon webbing lash points, it's easy to attach this model to your boat, truck, or horse and the removable backpack straps are comfortable and durable when carrying it with manpower becomes necessary.
+With six nylon webbing lash points, it's easy to attach this model to your boat or board, and the removable backpack straps are comfortable and durable when carrying it with manpower becomes necessary.
 Inside zippered mesh pockets help make it easier to store and find small items.

-The Panga comes in two additional sizes, 75-liters and 100-liters.
-Yeti also makes a Panga Backpack that is 25-liters and has a slightly different design.
-While the Panga can be used as a backpack, it is primarily a duffel, but the Backpack is more ergonomically designed for regular backpack style use.
+The Panga comes in two additional sizes, 75 and 100 liters.
+Yeti also makes a Panga Backpack that is 28 liters and has a slightly different design.
+While the Panga can be used as a backpack, it is primarily a duffel, but the Backpack is more ergonomically designed for regular backpack-style use.

-A steep price tag of $299.99 matches the exceptional quality of this product.
-While it may seem like a hefty fee, its worth the investment if you're aiming for absolute waterproof protection for your camera gear or other electronics.
+The very steep price tag of the Panga matches the exceptional quality.
+While it may seem like a hefty fee, it's worth the investment if you're aiming for absolute waterproof protection for your camera gear or other electronics.

-The YETI Panga is a fantastic dry bag and is perfectly suited for adventure travel to soggy destinations be they familiar or more remote.
-We loved using it for transporting our camera gear, and its extreme durability gave us a sense of trust.
-From horse packing to airline travel to cross-country road trips in the back of the pickup, this model is ideal for keeping your gear dry no matter how far the distance you cover.
+The Yeti Panga is a fantastic dry bag and is perfectly suited for adventure travel to soggy destinations, be they familiar or more remote.
+We love using it for transporting our camera gear, and its extreme durability gives us confidence in its protecting prowess.
+From horse packing to airline travel to multi-week adventures on the river, this model is ideal for keeping your gear dry no matter how far the distance you cover.